causaest/onrbooks/rbooks-online-extras.md

 02. The caret Package, by Max Kuhn: https://topepo.github.io/caret/

 An extensive (and unmaintained) book about the (now obsolete) caret package.

+03. Machine Learning for Economics 2020/21: R labs, by Michela Cameletti: https://bookdown.org/michela_cameletti/rlabnotes_mlfe2021/

+Lecture notes to a "Machine learning for Economics" course, with some exercises.

 ### Specialized Applications